PratimaGurav/vegans-journal/README.md

 ### Introduction

-Vegan's Journal is a full-stack application using mainly the Django full-stack web framework.
-The purpose of the site is to allow users to connect, spread and share ideas or knowledge about Vegan.
-Provides a login mechanism where users can login create a category and post.
+Vegan's Journal is a full-stack application biult using mainly the Django full-stack web framework.
+The purpose of the site is to create a comunity allowing users to connect and spread knowledge about Vegan.
+All visitors can read the blogs posted on the site by different users.
+The application provides a login mechanism where users can register themselves.
+Logged in users can like, comment and add new post or category of their choice.
+Comments would be approved by site admin to objectional content being posted.
+Additionally it allows users to edit and delete their own post.

 ### Audience
-The site is targetted to people who wants to know about Vegan and / or trying to be vegan.
+The site is targetted to all people of all age groups who aspire to be vegan and willing to know more about veganism.

 ### User stories
 GitHub’s Kanban feature was used to track the progress of user stories.

   #### Site User
+   1. I want to like to easily understand the different navigation options offered by the site.
-   1. I want to view a list of posts so that I can select one to read.
+   2. I want to view a list of posts so that I can select one to read.
-   2. I want to search a blog post(using relevant word) and ability to click on a post to read the full article / text.
+   3. I want to search a blog post (using relevant word) and ability to click on a post to read the full post.
+   4. I want to know the author of one particular post and the date and time the post was created.
-   3. I want to view the number of likes on each post so that I can see which is the most popular.
+   5. I want to view the number of likes on each post so that I can see which is the most popular.
-   4. I want to view comments on an individual post so that I can read the conversation.
+   6. I want to view comments on an individual post so that I can read the conversation.
-   5. I want to register an account so that I can comment and like.
+   7. I want to register and create an account so that I can like existing post(s).
+   8. I want to leave comments on a post so that I can be involved in the conversation(s).
-   6. I want to create, edit and delete my post.
+   9. I want to create, edit and delete my post.
-   7. I want to create a category of my own to add content on the site.
+   10. I want to create a category of my own to add my own post on the site.
-   8. I want to leave comments on a post so that I can be involved in the conversation/s.
-   9. I want to like or unlike a post so that I can interact with the content.
+   11. I want to like or unlike a post so that I can interact with the content.

   #### Site Admin